spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 <!--END_TIP-->

-## Postgres Instead of MySQL
+## Postgres Instead of MariaDB

-The [docker-compose-postgres.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/src/docker-compose/docker-compose-postgres.yml) file configures using `PostgreSQL` instead of `MySQL` for both Spring Cloud Data Flow and SKipper.
-It disables the default `mysql` service, adds a new `postgres` service, and overrides the Data Flow and Skipper configurations to use `postgres` service:
+The [docker-compose-postgres.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/src/docker-compose/docker-compose-postgres.yml) file configures using `PostgreSQL` instead of `MariaDB` for both Spring Cloud Data Flow and SKipper.
+It disables the default `mariadb` service, adds a new `postgres` service, and overrides the Data Flow and Skipper configurations to use `postgres` service:

 <!--TABS-->